onurkankanli/onurkankanli/README.md

 - 👋 Hi, I’m @onurkankanli
-- 👀 I’m interested in Game development
+- 👀 I’m an enthusiastic and motivated Computer Science student
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m continuously improving my programming and problem-solving skills through hands-on learning, projects, and real-world experience.
-- 💞️ I’m looking to collaborate on learning coding
+- 💞️ I’m looking for an entry-level position or internship
-- 📫 How to reach me by email: onurkankanli@gmail.com
+- 📫 How to reach me by email: onurkan@onurkankanli.com

 <!---
 onurkankanli/onurkankanli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.